WojciechMatuszewski/codecrafters-redis-go/LEARNINGS.md

   - A lot of calls are blocking, but the fact that they are, is never documented anywhere?

     - The flip side is that you write the async code as if it was synchronous.

+- The `flag` package is pretty basic.

+  - There are some gymnastics involved if you want to ignore unknown flags.

+  - You can call the `Parse` on the `FlagSet` only once.
+Calling it multiple times causes issues.